lee-133/sauce-docs/docs/testfairy/using-testfairy/uploading-an-app.md

 ### Updating an App

-To update a build, upload the same file again (that is., the same build with the same version).
+To update a build, upload the same file again (that is, the same build with the same version).
 The new build file will override the old build without creating a new app version.

 ### Uploading a New Version